BMAT: Banner Mobility Assessment Tool and Safe Patient Handling

 6Assessment12-question knowledge check, 80% passing score

-Evidence-Based V1 This draft uses the published BMAT validation work, the BMAT 2.0 update, intensive care unit early mobility guidelines and trials, inpatient immobility studies, safe patient handling guidance, Thompson policies CC.15.004.07 and CC.13.001.57, and Thompson's BMAT/SPH quick-reference materials.
+This module is grounded in published BMAT validation work, the BMAT 2.0 update, intensive care unit early mobility guidelines and trials, inpatient immobility studies, safe patient handling guidance, obstetric fall-risk literature, Thompson policies CC.15.004.07 and CC.13.001.57, and Thompson's BMAT/SPH quick-reference materials.

 Think First